strainer/fencache.js/Readme.md

 #### Differences

-Since the keys of a javascript object are strings, when floats are stored as keys (to memoize their return values) they get transparently cast to string and this hinders performance with algebraic functions.
-Functions which take object references as parameters also require extra effort to memoize due to casting to string.
+The keys of a javascript object must be string, so when floats are stored as keys (to memoize their return values) they get transparently cast to string which hinders performance with algebraic functions.
+Functions that take object references as parameters also require extra effort to memoize due to casting to string.
 Fencache's storage involves no casting.

 Object store based memoizers can get excessively large if supplied lots of unique values.
 Fencache.js holds a limited number of entries, it forgets the entries which are recalled least and it promotes the most frequent to be accessed most quickly.

 #### Storage structure

-Two arrays in parallel store the calculation input/keys and output/return values.
-The arrays have a head section which incrementally bubble sorts on every hit, and in the tail a ring buffer that receives any missed calculations and swaps any hits into the sorting section.
-If this were an actual thing it might be called a "nose-ring cache"; two different abstract data types mechanically combined for efficiency.
-It's mostly in the private [function `nsrng`](https://github.com/strainer/fencache.js/blob/56b46f0f474a046c03533936815d0f7c94936840/fencache.js#L118).
+Two arrays in parallel store the calculation input/key values and output/return values.
+The arrays have a head section where entries are incrementally bubble sorted on every hit, and in the remaining space a ring buffer receives any missed calculations and swaps any hits into the lowest position of the sorting section.
+If this arrangement were a standard thing it might be called a "nose-ring cache".
+It is two different abstract data types combined low level for efficiency, done mostly in the private [function `nsrng`](https://github.com/strainer/fencache.js/blob/56b46f0f474a046c03533936815d0f7c94936840/fencache.js#L118).

 The best size for the cache depends on the speed of the calculating function to memoize and on the degree of repetition of calculations which will run.
 Loosely, a value of around 20 can often work well enough assuming there is a useful amount of repetition.